Dupont de Ligonnès murders and disappearance: Background

 The Dupont de Ligonnès family was an aristocratic family originally from Annonay, in the Vivarais region in south-eastern France.
 Ancestors include Édouard du Pont de Ligonnès (1797–1877), who married Sophie de Lamartine, sister of the poet Alphonse de Lamartine, and whose youngest son, Charles du Pont de Ligonnès, became the Bishop of Rodez.

 Xavier Pierre Marie Dupont de Ligonnès (born 9 January 1961 in Versailles) is the son of Bernard-Hubert Dupont de Ligonnès (7 November 1931 – 20 January 2011), an engineer with a degree from the École nationale supérieure de mécanique et d'aérotechnique in Poitiers; his mother was Geneviève Thérèse Maître.
 Xavier's professional activities were very vague, but he is described as a salesman by a source close to the inquiry.
 Xavier created several businesses with limited success, most of which catered to travelling salespeople and restaurant guests.
 One business based in Pornic, called SELREF, had a secretive and ambiguously defined purpose.
 The company's 2006 accounts, accessible through a public commercial website, only show the bare minimum information, and the last data pertaining to the company was filed with the French Register of Commerce on 24 February 2004.
 As manager of SELREF, Xavier hired six salespeople in 2003 and released them all shortly afterwards.

 Xavier's wife, Agnès Hodanger, was born on 9 November 1962 in Neuilly-sur-Seine, a suburb of Paris.
 She was an assistant at Blanche-de-Castille Catholic School in Nantes, where part of her duties involved teaching catechism.
 Agnès was described as being very religious, regularly attending Mass with her children.
 Parishioners described her as being kind but strict with the children.
 In 2004, writing on the French online medical chat forum Doctissimo, Agnès described the difficulties she and her husband were having and stated he had commented to her that a group death as a family would not be a catastrophe.

 At the time of the murders, Xavier and Agnès lived at 55 Boulevard Robert Schuman in Nantes, Loire-Atlantique, in a modest house in the western suburbs of the city.

 Children

-Arthur
+Arthur Dupont de Ligonnès

 Arthur Nicolas Dupont de Ligonnès was born on 7 July 1990 to another father, but was recognised by Xavier as his son when he married Agnès when Arthur was two years old.
 He earned a baccalauréat in Science, Industrial Technology and Sustainable Development at the age of 20.
 He was studying for a technical diploma in IT at the Saint-Gabriel private college in Saint-Laurent-sur-Sèvre in the Vendée department, an hour's drive from Nantes.
 He was also employed as a waiter at a pizzeria in Nantes.
 He was 20 years old at the time of his death.